 Rebecca Ejo Colwell

-Co-founder, Program Director of the Integral Facilitator Pathway CEO Ten Directions
+Co-founder, Integral Facilitator Certificate Program and IF Pathway Founder and CEO Ten Directions

 Rebecca is a talented integral facilitator, strategist and coach, with a passion for the power of collaboration.